Intermodalics/pickit-docs/docs/documentation/calibration/multi-poses-calibration.rst

 #.
 Follow the indicated steps, and run the robot program when instructed.
 Alternatively, you can also
    move your robot into the positions and press :guilabel:`Collect current pose` in the calibration wizard.
    The Pickit web interface shows the progress of the calibration process.
 #.
+In the next step, you will see a 3D viewer showing the robot and camera models.
+Here you can confirm
-Once the calibration is finished, if your robot has only 4 degrees-of-freedom, fill
+   whether the calibration is correct.
+If your robot has 4 degrees-of-freedom, you will also find a field for inputing:
-   in the distance between the robot flange and the camera in the field **Flange to camera distance along the flange Z-axis **.
+   - The distance between the robot flange and the camera, if the camera is mounted on the robot.
 Notice that, if the camera is mounted at a higher location than the robot flange, this value should be negative.
+   - The distance between the robot base and the camera, if the camera is fixed.

 .. image:: /assets/images/Documentation/Calibration-progress-multi-poses.png